Timekeeping on Eamon

 Imperial calendar

-This calendar, widely used in the Old Empires of Addar, is known by various names today but is most often called the Imperial calendar, or sometimes just the "old calendar".
+This calendar, widely used in the Old Empires, is known by various names today but is most often called the Imperial calendar, or sometimes just the "old calendar".
 It divides the 366 days of Eamon's year into two blocks of seven months (the Young Seven and the Old Seven), each consisting of 26 days, with a single intercalary day placed between each block that's part of no month (the Day of Suns and the Day of Moons):

 26 + 26 + 26 + 26 + 26 + 26 + 26